Dev-Atsushi/HelloWorld/README.md

-# HelloWorld
+# Hello World
-👋 HelloWorld (Olá Mundo) Em diferentes linguagens
+👋 HelloWorld in different languages
-## Quer Ajudar neste pequeno projeto?
-Ajude!
-Somos Source-Code
+## Want to help with this small project?
+Help!
+We are Source-Code